 3. You Must Be in Excellent Health to Get Dental Implants

 Almost anyone can get dental implants with proper prior care.
 We must treat any existing oral health issues, and such underlying physical conditions as diabetes or bleeding disorders must be under tight control.
 In addition, those who have severe jawbone loss may need bone grafting first.
 Within those conditions, though, it is rare for patients to be unable to have dental implants.

 4. Dental Implants Often Fail

 Made from biocompatible titanium, dental implants are nearly impossible for the body to reject.
 Occasionally, they do not fully fuse with the jawbone, but across the board success rates are around 95 percent.
-An experienced oral surgeon with patients who faithfully follow all aftercare instructions can achieve a success rate of more than 98 percent.
+An experienced oral surgeon or periodontist with patients who faithfully follow all aftercare instructions can achieve a success rate of more than 98 percent.